Modern Jovian is the official language of the High Kingdom of

 me.

-Being an amateur linguist, I don't have an explicitly formulated
+I don't have an explicitly formulated

-general guidelines.
+masterplan for vocabulary derivation, only some guidelines and a Sprachgefühl acquired over a decade of exploration.
 Even so, I do assume a certain level of

 linguistic background knowledge in the reader, since the matter is